Ranger-Page Silver (Pb-Zn) Project

 Acquisition Summary:

-The vendors assigned the assets to Silver Dollar's wholly-owned subsidiary for cash consideration of $300,000 and the issuance of 6,000,000 common shares in the capital of Silver Dollar at a deemed price of $0.30 per share for aggregate consideration of $2,100,000.
+The vendors assigned all Ranger-Page-related assets to Silver Dollar's wholly-owned subsidiary for cash consideration of $300,000 and the issuance of 6,000,000 common shares in the capital of Silver Dollar at a deemed price of $0.30 per share for an aggregate consideration of $2,100,000.
 The shares are subject to a statutory four-month hold period and contractual escrow under the following release schedule:

 Release Date Release from Contractual Escrow